 Logan Botanic Garden is Scotland's Most Exotic Garden and welcomes nearly 25,000 visitors each year, having increased by over 10% in the past two years.
 Logan is not just a garden but hosts a wide range of events for people seeking a high quality visitor experience.

 Logan plays a vital role as a tourist destination attraction in Dumfries & Galloway, being the only garden in Scotland to hold both acclaimed 5* status along with a gold award from the Green Business Tourism Award.
-Scotland's Most Exotic Garden also reached the finals in the Dumfries & Galloway Life Awards 2015 - "Tourism Champion" category.
+Scotland's Most Exotic Garden also reached the finals in the Dumfries & Galloway Life Awards 2015 - "Tourism Champion" category and is in the finals of the Scottish Thistle Awards 2016.

 Logan's profile has been enhanced by recent appearances on BBC Radio 4’s Question Time, Daybreak TV and ITV’s Border Life together with newspaper and magazine coverage.
 In summer 2015 Logan featured on BBC2’s Gardeners’ World and was viewed by over four million people.